abdrahmansoltan/Learning-Notes/Frontend/JavaScript/6-JS-Modules.md

 ## Modular pattern

+> **Modularity** is primarily about encapsulating private implementation details and keeping the global namespace clean so that different chunks of code don't accidentally modify each other's variables.

-The module pattern is a special Design pattern in which we use IFFI (Immediately invoked function expression), and we return an object.
+- The module pattern is a special Design pattern in which we use IFFI (Immediately invoked function expression), and we return an object.
 Inside of that object, we can have functions as well as variables.

-> note that the thing that make this possible (reaching what the IIFE-function returns after it was self-invoked) is => `closures`
+> **Note**: that the thing that make this possible (reaching what the IIFE-function returns after it was self-invoked) is => `closures`

 - Private methods or functions are members of given entity than can be seen only within said entity.
 Public ones can be accessed from the outside of given entity.